 Friction welding, in general, is based on moving one part against the stationary surface of another under pressure.
-That action generates heat.
+That action creates friction and generates heat.
 Once the material is heated to a plastic state, motion stops, and forge pressure is applied to the two pieces until they fuse together in a solid state joint.

 Linear Friction Welding uses an oscillating motion to move one part back and forth in a line against the other.
 In a line, get it?
 Linear motion!
 Are you wondering what difference that makes and which method is better?
 Powerful, scientific minds have worked to explore this for decades.
 Now the rest of us can reap the benefits.

 Part Orientation is always controlled with the linear friction welding technique.
 At the end of the weld cycle, the combined assembly is returned the exact neutral, zero pressure position at which the sub-components started.
 This means that if features must be located in relation to one another, the features can be machined on the sub-components before weld instead of adding them to the larger assembly after welding.

 Linear motion produces an even, simultaneous resistance across the full surface of the weld interface.
 This creates a uniform heat across the material so that the entire surface instantly reaches the same temperature.